-The Florida Department of Law Enforcement's Florida Sexual Offenders and Predators toll free number is 888-357-7332 and the relevant website address for obtaining this information in Florida is: https://offender.fdle.state.fl.us/offender/homepage.do.
+The Florida Department of Law Enforcement's Florida Sexual Offenders and Predators toll free number is 888-357-7332 and the relevant website address for obtaining this information in Florida is: offender.fdle.state.fl.us/offender/sops/home.jsf.

-With the advent of electronic education, the University also notes that information in other states can be obtained through the U.S. Department of Justice Dru Sjodin National Sex Offender Public Website, located at www.nsopw.gov/en.
+With the advent of electronic education, the University also notes that information in other states can be obtained through the U.S. Department of Justice Dru Sjodin National Sex Offender Public Website, located at nsopw.gov/en.

-If you have any additional questions, please contact Public Safety.
+If you have any additional questions, please contact the Office of Public Safety.